AlexanderRichey/yagss/README.md

 ### Pages

 Pages must be placed in the `directories.pages` directory and can be nested.
-The directory tree is preserved when building.
+The directory tree is preserved in the output.
 Posts can be in markdown or HTML format and can use template directives.
+Moreover, number of parameters [described below](#template-parameters-for-pages) are passed to page templates.

 If pages are in markdown format, the `defaults.pageTemplate` is used to render the page.
-This can be overridden by specifying a `template` key in the markdown front-matter whose value is a path to a template in the `directories.includes` directory.
+This can be overridden by specifying a `template` key in page's markdown front-matter whose value is a path to a template in the `directories.includes` directory.
 Here's an example.

 ```
 ---